terhechte/CCORP/README.md

-# CCOR - Anthropic to OpenAI/OpenRouter Adapter
+# CCORP - Anthropic to OpenAI/OpenRouter Adapter

 This is a Rust application that acts as an adapter between the Anthropic API format and the OpenAI/OpenRouter API format.
 It spins up a webserver, receives requests in the Anthropic format, rewrites them to the OpenAI/OpenRouter format, sends them to OpenRouter, and streams the results back.